MaximumPigs/SIEM_Sandbox/README.md

-# Splunk_Sandbox
+# SIEM_Sandbox
- A splunk sandbox provisioned in AWS for playing with things.
+ A SIEM sandbox provisioned in AWS for playing with things.
+  - Splunk
+  - Cribl